We’re receiving a very high number of calls right now

 Past claims filed from your previous home will possibly affect your premium.
 They can often predict your future claims activity.
 The cost of a past claim may be less important than the cause of the claim.

 Different insurance companies offer different home premium rates.
 These factors address the importance of shopping for home insurance.
-Get a quote from one of our Desjardins Insurance agents and find out what type of coverage is best for you.
+Get a quote from one of our Desjardins Insurance licensed insurance advisors and find out what type of coverage is best for you.